 We write to support an exemption or safe harbor from state and local paid leave laws for employers that already voluntarily offer paid leave benefits.
-An ever-increasing patchwork of state and local paid leave mandates is threatening voluntary, private paid leave programs due to the operational cost and challenges necessary for compliance.
+An ever-increasing patchwork of state and local paid leave mandates is threatening voluntary, private paid leave programs due to the compliance burdens and operational costs.
 There are currently ten separate state paid family and medical leave insurance programs that have been enacted across the country and over 20 additional states considering such programs.
 Despite the fact that most large employers already provide paid leave, they are forced to comply with these state and local mandates that are typically targeted at employers that do not already offer paid leave.
 This situation creates a compliance nightmare for employers, especially those with workers in many states.